Introduction

 EOR costs vary based on services provided, number of employees, and location.
 Pricing models include flat fees or percentage-based structures.
 While costs can be significant, they're often lower than establishing and maintaining a local entity.

-Is it easier to open an entity in another country or use an EOR?
+Is it easier to open an entity in another country or use an Employer of Record (EOR)?

-Using an EOR is generally easier and faster than opening a foreign entity.
+Using an EOR is generally easier and faster than opening an entity.
 EORs provide immediate market entry, handle compliance, and reduce administrative burdens.
 However, for long-term, large-scale operations, establishing an entity might be more cost-effective.

 How does an EOR differ from a PEO?

-An EOR becomes the legal employer of workers, while a PEO co-employs workers with the client company.
+An EOR becomes the employer of workers, while a PEO works with co-employment model with the client company.
 EORs are typically used for international hiring without a local entity, while PEOs require the client to have a local presence.

 What are the Pros and Cons of using an EOR?